akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “My lord’s peace is no poor gift.
 It is the fruit of seeds you planted.
 Has not Anjou troubled your lands?
 That lion is tamed now.
 Anjou’s heir is bound to William.”

 Henry grunted, his fingers drumming on the oak.
-“If it holds—a promise is only as strong as the sword behind it.”
+“If it holds, a promise is only as strong as the sword behind it.”

 The Queen countered smoothly, turning her head.
 "And a sword is only as strong as the hand that holds it.
 The French King yielded at Gisors because he saw your reach was long.
 What are stags compared with your sons, and foxes to your daughters?"

 She watched his jaw relax.
 He liked the map she was drawing.

 Roger, Bishop of Salisbury, stepped forward into the silence that followed.
-He was a quiet, scholarly figure, his fingers stained with the permanent grey of ink—the second most powerful man in England and keeper of the realm’s cold reality.
+He was a quiet, scholarly figure, his fingers stained with the permanent grey of ink, the second most powerful man in England and keeper of the realm’s cold reality.

 “My lord the king,” Roger said, his voice precise, “It is well met, for I would speak of a son, not in terms of silver and swords, but rather I would speak of souls and of welfare.”